robertu94/robertu94.github.io/content/learning/python.markdown

 # Suggestions to Learn the Language

-I have one key suggestion to learning Python:
+I have one key suggestion to learning Python: Refuse the temptation to write C in Python.
+Python has great functional and object oriented facilities use them.

-1. Pick a project that is useful you:  Python has libraries for almost everything.
++ Pick a project that is useful you:  Python has libraries for almost everything.
 Some much better than others.
 I would suggest picking a project then do some quick research about what libraries people use to do that kind of work.
-2. Refuse the temptation to write C in Python.
-Python has great functional and object oriented facilities use them.
-3. After you have written the code, re-write it after watching videos like the ones from Raymond Hettinger or considering the Zen of Python.
++ After you have written the code, re-write it after watching videos like the ones from Raymond Hettinger or considering the Zen of Python.
 This will help you understand Pythonic style more and write more natural code.
+{.activity}

 Hope this helps!